aleixfortm/storymous-old/README.md

 # storymous

 Storymous is a story-based social media meant to deliver short and amazing stories.
-It is a fully-responsive website, created with vanilla front-end technologies (no frameworks used).
-The main idea was that users would post their stories anonymously; however, that will just be a feature, and users will be able to publish their short stories either anonymously or publicly.
+The front-end is fully responive, built without frameworks.
+The backend is suported by Flask, using Python.
+Users can log in and post their stories.
+An option will be added to add anonymous stories (here comes the 'mous' from storymous).

 The link will soon be available.